grumpyman12601/bookshelf/README.md

-# THIS EXTENSION DOES NOT CURRENTLY WORK ON CHROMEOS DEVICES.
+# THIS EXTENSION DOES NOT CURRENTLY WORK ON CHROME OS DEVICES.
 AT ALL.
 I just wanted it public because I'm looking at an internship and I want them to review my projects.

 # Bookshelf Beta 0.6.0